arnaveenkumar/flask_fast/README.md

 ## Contribute

-You can contribute to this project and report any issues.
+Fell free to contribute to this project and report any issues.

 I'm also happy to receive feedback or feature requests.